-The City of Alhambra is in the process of updating the Housing Element of its General Plan.
+The City of Alhambra is in the final stages of updating the Housing Element of its General Plan.

 What is a Housing Element?